-- 1. Adoption of the audited annual accounts of the Company for the financial year ended March 31, 2020, together with the auditors' report; - 2.
-Re-appointment of Grant Thornton India LLP as the auditors of the Company; - 3.
-Approval of auditors' remuneration for the financial year ending March 31, 2021; - 4.
-Re-election of the Class II Director, Mr. Michael Menezes; - 5.
-Re-election of the Class II Director, Mr. Keith Haviland; - 6.
-Re-election of the Class II Director, Mr. Keshav R Murugesh; - 7.
-Approval of Directors' remuneration for the period from the Annual General Meeting until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2021; - 8.
-Increase in the Ordinary Shares/American Depositary Shares, ("ADSs") available for grant under the Company's 2016 Incentive Award Plan as may be amended and restated pursuant to and in accordance with terms thereof ("the 2016 Incentive Award Plan") by 2.2 Million Ordinary Shares/ADSs (representing 4.4% of the total outstanding share capital as at June 30, 2020) and the adoption of Company's Second Amended and Restated 2016 Incentive Award Plan to reflect such increase, substantially in the form set out in Appendix B to this Proxy Statement; and - 9.
-To authorize the purchase of ADSs, effective from April 1, 2021("the Effective Date") and up to (and excluding) the date of the third anniversary of the Effective Date, subject to a minimum and maximum price and an aggregate limit on the ADSs to be purchased (the "Repurchase Plan.")
+- 1. Adoption of the audited annual accounts of the Company for the financial year ended March 31, 2022, together with the auditors' report; - 2.
+Re-appointment of Grant Thornton Bharat LLP as the auditors of the Company; - 3.
+Approval of auditors' remuneration for the financial year ending March 31, 2023; - 4.
+Re-election of the Class I Director, Mr. Timothy L Main; - 5.
+Re-election of the Class I Director, Ms. Thi Nhuoc Lan Tu; - 6.
+Re-election of the Class I Director, Mr. Mario P Vitale; - 7.
+Re-election of the Class I Director, Gareth Williams to serve until the end of his term on December 31, 2022; - 8.
+Approval of Directors' remuneration for the period from the Annual General Meeting until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2023; and - 9.
+Increase in the ordinary shares/American Depositary Shares ("ADSs") to be available or reserved for grant under the Company's 2016 Incentive Award Plan as may be amended and restated pursuant to and in accordance with the terms thereof ,the "2016 Incentive Award Plan" or ("the Plan") by 2.2 million ordinary shares/ADSs (representing 4.57 % of the total outstanding share capital as of June 30, 2022 excluding treasury shares) and the adoption of the Company's Fourth Amended and Restated 2016 Incentive Award Plan to reflect such increase be and is hereby approved and adopted, substantially in the form set out in Appendix B to this Proxy Statement.

-THAT the audited accounts of the Company for the financial year ended March 31, 2020, including the report of the auditors, be and hereby are adopted.
+THAT the audited accounts of the Company for the financial year ended March 31, 2022, including the report of the auditors, be and hereby are adopted.

 A company's auditors are required by the Companies (Jersey) Law 1991 (the "Jersey Companies Act") to make a report to the company's shareholders on the accounts examined by them.
-The auditors' report must state whether in their opinion the accounts have been properly prepared in accordance with the law and in particular whether either a true and fair view is given or the accounts are presented fairly in all material respects.
+The auditors' report must state whether in their opinion the accounts have been properly prepared in accordance with the law and in particular whether either a true and fair view is give n or the accounts are presented fairly in all material respects.

-The Company's financial statements included in the Annual Report have been prepared in conformity with the International Financial Reporting Standards as issued by the International Accounting Standards Board and are accompanied by the auditors' report from Grant Thornton India LLP (which is set out as Appendix A to this Proxy Statement).
-Shareholders are requested to adopt the audited accounts of the Company for the year ended March 31, 2020, together with the auditors' report (as set out in Appendix A to this Proxy Statement).
+The Company's financial statements included in the Annual Report have been prepared in conformity with the International Financial Reporting Standards as issued by the International Accounting Standards Board and are accompanied by the auditors' report from Grant Thornton Bharat LLP (which is set out as Appendix A to this Proxy Statement).
+Shareholders are requested to adopt the audited accounts of the Company for the year ended March 31, 2022, together with the auditors' report (as set out in Appendix A to this Proxy Statement).

-The Board recommends a vote "FOR" the adoption of the audited accounts of the Company for the financial year ended March 31, 2020, together with the auditors' report.
+The Board recommends a vote "FOR" the adoption of the audited accounts of the Company for the financial year ended March 31, 2022, together with the auditors' report.

-THAT Grant Thornton India LLP be and hereby is re-appointed as the Company's independent auditors until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2021.
+THAT Grant Thornton Bharat LLP be and hereby is re-appointed as the Company's independent auditors until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2023.

-A public company incorporated under the laws of Jersey, Channel Islands, is required by the Jersey Companies Act at each annual general meeting to obtain shareholders' approval to appoint an auditor to hold office from the conclusion of that meeting to the conclusion of the next annual general meeting.
+A public company incorporated under the Jersey Companies Act, Channel Islands, is required by the Jersey Companies Act at each annual general meeting to obtain shareholders' approval to appoint an auditor to hold office from the conclusion of that meeting to the conclusion of the next annual general meeting.